 Table, Seat Distance, and Service

 In indoor places, guests at every table must maintain a minimum of 1.5 meters distance at all times.
 They must remain in their designated seat while service is being provided.
-Avoid joining or swapping seats to other groups or tables as a requirement for physical distancing.
-However, guests belonging to the same household do not need to physically distance.
+Avoid joining or swapping seats with other groups or tables as a requirement for physical distancing.
+However, guests belonging to the same household do not need to physically distance themselves.

 When the reception is held outdoors, guests are permitted to stand, eat, and drink provided that the venue has a COVID Safe Plan in place and observes the physical distance density requirement of 2 square meters.
 If possible, individually boxed food can also be observed as a substitute for the usual catering.

-You should also provide prepare sanitizing bottles on every table as well as sanitizing stations throughout the venue.
+You should also provide prepared sanitizing bottles on every table as well as sanitizing stations throughout the venue.

 Great after-dinner entertainment at weddings usually happens on the dance floor.
 When opting for live music, go for a soloist rather than groups as recommended by Health Guidelines.
 The soloist should also maintain a distance of 3 meters away from the guests while performing.

 During photo ops, everyone is required to adhere to the social distancing guidelines except those who belong to the same household.
 Forget the photo booth entertainment and instead, hire a professional wedding photographer who is aware of current Covid rules and regulations.

 COVID-Safe Weddings at Cedar Creek Estate

-All packages are covered by complimentary inclusions such as professional wedding coordinator to a wide selection of table centres and accessories for your fabulous wedding happening in one of the most naturally stunning locations in Queensland.
+All packages are covered by complimentary inclusions such as a professional wedding coordinator to a wide selection of table centres and accessories for your fabulous wedding happening in one of the most naturally stunning locations in Queensland.
 Watch some of our previous weddings in our gallery.